 So how much is Inheritance Tax?
 What rate is it?

 There’s usually no Inheritance Tax to pay if the value of your estate is below a £325,000 threshold.
-This limit is expected to rise over time, but is expected to stay frozen until 6th April 2021.

 If you’re married or in a civil partnership and your estate is worth less than your threshold, any unused threshold can be added to your partner’s threshold when you die.
 This means their threshold can be as much as £750,000.